tallsmallone/tallsmallone/README.md

  - Working on the software of the ship control trainers for General Dynamics - Electric Boat - `Ada/C`
  - Working as a systems engineer for Honda R&D Americas
  - Working as a test automation engineer for Vertiv - `Python/Robot Framework`
+ - Working as a senior software engineer for JPMorgan Chase - `Java/Spring Boot` & `nodeJs/Angular`

 ## Personal Projects
 In my free time I have worked an various projects: